Espressive/cascara/README.md

 yarn install
 ```

 > It is possible you may not have node or yarn installed on your system.
-If so, please follow the additional steps below to [Install NVM](#install-nvm) and [Install Yarn](#install-yarn) before coming back to try this step again.
+If this step fails, please follow the additional steps below to [Install NVM](#install-nvm) and [Install Yarn](#install-yarn) before coming back to try this step again.
+If you already know how to install these missing dependencies and get the correct versions, using tools like Homebrew, go for it.

 5. To start the docs, run: